mezzio/mezzio/docs/book/getting-started/skeleton.md

 Piped middleware may be either callables or service names.
-Middleware may also be passed as an array; each item in the array must resolve to middleware eventually (i.e., callable or service name); underneath, Expressive creates `Zend\Stratigility\MiddlewarePipe` instances with each of the middleware listed piped to it.
+Middleware may also be passed as an array; each item in the array must resolve to middleware eventually (i.e., callable or service name); underneath, Mezzio creates `Laminas\Stratigility\MiddlewarePipe` instances with each of the middleware listed piped to it.

 Middleware can be attached to specific paths, allowing you to mix and match